paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![whiteplain tag page](/images/hugo_themes/whiteplain_tags.png#center)](/images/hugo_themes/whiteplain_tags.png)

-Posts page is the same as the main page and tags page, only title changes.
+The posts page is the same as the main page and tags page, only the title changes.
 Posts are listed with summaries and all the metadata.
-Tags are the best out there, they have maximum metadata presence plus alphabetical sort – my heart is with these tags.
+Tags are the best out there; they have maximum metadata presence plus alphabetical sort – my heart is with these tags.

 ### Single page

 [![whiteplain single post page](/images/hugo_themes/whiteplain_single_post.png#center)](/images/hugo_themes/whiteplain_single_post.png)

-The text is not fancy, but very solid and readable and have no distracting elements which some themes tend to use (like quotation boxes).
+The text is not fancy but very solid and readable and has no distracting elements, which some themes tend to use (like quotation boxes).
 Disqus support is in place, next\previous post navigation but no related articles (which could look alien there).